|

 Aloe vacillans Forsskål 1775

 grows on rocky mountain slopes in the Yemen and Saudi Arabia at up to 8000 ft.
-The large 20 in tapering, blue-grey leaves whose margins have brown teeth, form a rosette on the end of a short stem, offsetting at the base of the stem to make clumps.
+The large 20 in tapering, blue-grey succulent leaves whose margins have brown teeth, form a rosette on the end of a short stem, offsetting at the base of the stem to make clumps.
 The leaves may take on a bronzed colour in full sun.
 The branched inflorescence bears spikes of bright yellow to orange-red flowers.

 |